asirupa/calculator/README.md

 Calculator
 =========

-A simple calculator that can chain results runs on a Node.js web application server.
+A simple calculator that can chain results

 It has following features..

+ - runs on a Node.js web application server
  - Supports addition, subtraction, division and multiplication
  - Supports clearing the last result to 0
  - User can type to interact with the calculator